Driftwood

 194 x 170 x

-develop new constellations.
-The strictly limited material use (stretcher,
+disassociations freely develop new constellations.
+The strictly limited

-floating lyrical intentions, still somehow connected to the mythos
+is contrasted by floating lyrical intentions, still somehow connected to the